typedb/typedb-docs/_07-examples/06-queries.md

 #### The business value:

 > We (company "Telecom") have received a number of harassment reports, which we suspect is caused by one individual.
 The only thing we know about the harasser is that he/she is aged roughly over 50 and lives in London.
 The reports have been made by young adults all aged under 20.
-We wonder if there is a pattern and so would like to speak to anyone who has received a call from a suspect, since he/she potentially started harassing.
+We wonder if there is a pattern and so would like to speak to anyone who has received a call from a suspect since he/she potentially started harassing.

 #### As a statement: